DevMahix/mef-gan-h5-builder/README.md

 Make sure you create the following folder structure for training and label the images accordingly.
 Each subfolder should contain the images that correspond to its label.

+The dirs inside create_h5_file/create_h5_file.m are absolute path, make sure you update it accordingly (Was lazy to figure out to make it relative in MATLAB)

 ```
 training/
 ├── gt/ # images for the "gt" class